Is it safe to get your breasts screened after getting implants?

 Should I get my breasts screened more now that I have implants?

 The advice remains the same, so no. The European Guidelines advise that women should undergo breast screening annually once they turn 40, and two-yearly for those who are 50+.
-The NHS screening programme initiates mammography from 50 – 74 years at three yearly intervals.
+The NHS screening programme initiates mammograms from 50 – 74 years at three yearly intervals.

 Women should follow these guidelines because they will significantly reduce their chance of developing cancer in the future.